 - Do rehearsals and remember to always remain calm;

-- Inquire at the city hall where the safest emergency location is in your neighborhood;
+- Inform yourself at the city hall where the safest place for emergencies is in your neighborhood;

 The real danger is the Tsunami

 The biggest cause of death is the tsunami, responsible for killing 20,000 people in 2011.
 Over the years of Japan's history, only tsunamis and fires caused so many deaths, and this was because technology and homes were not prepared for these events.
 In the last 10 years, this was the only event responsible for a large number of deaths.

-Is that really a big number?
-Yes, it is a considerable number, but it is not a reason to be afraid of Japan.
+Is this really a big number?
+Yes, it's a considerable number, but it's no reason to be afraid of Japan.
 In Brazil, 100,000 people lose their lives every year because of crime and recklessness in traffic.
-While Japan does not reach these figures even in 20 years.
+While Japan does not reach these numbers even in 20 years.

 Just as we wear seat belts in a car to prevent accidents, if you live in Japan or plan to visit, you should be aware of the risks and take safety precautions.
 Now you're going to stop driving just because the car causes accidents?
 The number of cars kills far more in the world than these small earthquakes.

 So if you want to go to Japan, but you're afraid of an earthquake, know that disasters can happen.
 However, you shouldn't be afraid of Japan just because earthquakes happen there.
 If you are going to die, you can die of anything at any time, especially if you live in Brazil.